 Locating a “fiduciary” is only the first step, because not all fiduciary firms or advisors have the knowledge, personal dedication, or time to provide the highest level of fiduciary care to their clients.

-When a macro event significantly impacts the markets and economy, such as the Great Recession, every client’s financial plan needs customized attention in a very timely manner.
+When a macro event significantly impacts the markets and economy, such as the Coronavirus or Great Recession, every client’s financial plan needs customized attention in a very timely manner.
 After all, time translates into money.
 Whenever a major disruption occurs, your advisor will need to meet and talk with their clients about the impact of such changes and where to adjust the plan accordingly.
 Will your advisor dedicate the time to sit down with each of his clients for meetings or reviews when they are so crucially needed?
 Will your advisor then be able to align those results with each client’s big picture?

 For a firm that is inundated with clients, one of two things happens: (1) the advisor applies a “cookie-cutter” solution to each client, regardless of individual circumstances or (2) devises a unique, customized solution for each client, but it takes months in reality before these changes are implemented, potentially costing clients significant sums of money and/or improper risk exposure in the meantime.
 This is not what serving in a true fiduciary manner looks like.